 Source: Brandify Pandemic Insights Study 2020

-Prior to COVID-19, GMB listings were driving between 500,000 and 800,000 calls a day to US businesses.
-But starting on March 11, when coronavirus was declared a pandemic by the World Health Organization and US states began locking down, there was a quick and dramatic spike in phone calls to US businesses from Google My Business listings.
-At its peak on March 21, GMB listings drove more than 1.75 million calls, which is three times the pre-COVID average.
+Starting on March 11, when coronavirus was declared a pandemic by the World Health Organization and US states began locking down, there was a quick and dramatic spike in phone calls to US businesses from Google My Business listings.
+At its peak on March 21, GMB listings drove three times more calls than the pre-COVID average.

 Daily call volumes came down a bit in April, but they still ended up nearly twice as high on average as those in February.
 Phone calls are the most popular Google My Business action consumers are taking since COVID-19 struck, more than driving directions and website visits.

 Phone Calls From Google My Business Are Way Up, But What Should Marketers Do?

 1. Understand the Quantity and Quality of Phone Calls Driven From Your Google My Business Listings

 So consumers are calling you more from your Google My Business listings — what should you do as a marketer to take advantage?
 The first thing to do is get the right marketing attribution and analytics on those phone calls from GMB and the resulting conversations with your locations.
 Insights from those calls provide the foundation for many of the marketing actions you can take to convert more callers to customers and revenue.